-Sample values are not necessarily linear; the gAMA chunk specifies the gamma characteristic of the source device, and viewers are strongly encouraged to compensate properly.
+Sample values are not necessarily proportional to light intensity; the gAMA chunk specifies the relationship between sample values and display output intensity, and viewers are strongly encouraged to compensate properly.
 See Gamma correction.

 Source data with a precision not directly supported in PNG (for example, 5 bit/sample truecolor) must be scaled up to the next higher supported bit depth.
 This scaling is reversible with no loss of data, and it reduces the number of cases that decoders have to cope with.
 See Recommendations for Encoders: Sample depth scaling and Recommendations for Decoders: Sample depth rescaling.